cboulanger/citext/README.md

 ```
 $ sudo docker run -v $(pwd):/app excite_toolchain layout
 ```
-After that the Output files -Layout files- will be created in this folder :
+The outputs of this step are "Layout files", which will be located in this folder :
 ```
 cd excite-docker/Data/2-layouts
 ```